tooyipjee/Spark-Analyzer/README.md

 - **Safety First**: With features like software safety cut-off and accurate current measurement, Spark Analyzer ensures that your devices are protected from potential overcurrent scenarios.

-- **Open Source Flexibility**: Spark Analyzer believes in the power of community.
-All our designs and software are open source.
-Dive into our [GitHub repo](https://your-github-link-here.com) for detailed documentation.

 - **IO Breakout for Versatility**: Spark Analyzer's IO Breakout feature allows you to incorporate higher voltage into your projects, giving you more flexibility and expanding the range of projects you can work on.

 - **Cost-effective**: With all its advanced features and capabilities, Spark Analyzer offers unparalleled value for money.
 Why invest in multiple devices when Spark Analyzer can do it all?